Eleazer Burbank: Personal life

 Burbank married Sophronia Ricker in 1822, with whom he had two known children: Augustus, in 1823, and Esther, four years later.

 Between 1857 and 1858, he was a Maine state senator.

 Burbank was also a deacon at Yarmouth's First Parish Congregational Church for sixteen years.

 Death

 Burbank died on March 30, 1867, aged 74.
 His funeral was held at the First Parish on April 23, officiated by pastor George Augustus Putnam.

-He is interred in Yarmouth's Riverside Cemetery, although the cemetery was not officially established for two more years.
+He was interred in Yarmouth's Riverside Cemetery, although the cemetery was not officially established for two more years.